MHaringa/insurancerating/docs/reference/add_relativities.md

 not affect an earlier relativity step.
-Once the restricted coefficients have been used to derive the final split, [`rating_table()`](https://mharinga.github.io/insurancerating/reference/rating_table.md) reports the `split_variable` as the tariff factor and does not also show the intermediate restricted variable.
+Once the restricted coefficients have been used to derive the final split, [`rating_table()`](https://mharinga.github.io/insurancerating/reference/rating_table.md) reports `output_variable` as the tariff factor and does not also show the intermediate restricted variable.

 Conversely,
 [`add_restriction()`](https://mharinga.github.io/insurancerating/reference/add_restriction.md)
-can be called after `add_relativities()` to adjust selected levels of the derived `split_variable`.
-The split variable is then recognised as an existing refinement factor; users do not need to set `allow_new_risk_factors = TRUE`.
+can be called after `add_relativities()` to adjust selected levels of the derived `output_variable`.
+The output variable is then recognised as an existing refinement factor; users do not need to set `allow_new_risk_factors = TRUE`.
 Levels omitted from the restriction table are fixed at the relativities calculated by this step.